apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 You can set message retention at instance level with the following two parameters: `defaultRetentionTimeInMinutes` and `defaultRetentionSizeInMB`.
 Both parameters are set to `0` by default.

-For more information on the two parameters, refer to the [`broker.conf`](reference-configuration.md#broker) configuration file.
+For more information of the two parameters, refer to the [`broker.conf`](https://pulsar.apache.org/reference/#/config/reference-configuration-broker) configuration file.

 ### Set retention policy